QC-at-Davis/Hephaestus/README.md

 ## Architecture

-Hephaestus is heavily based off the [continuumio/miniconda3](https://hub.docker.com/r/continuumio/miniconda3) image but modified through the following changes:
+Hephaestus is heavily based off the [continuumio/miniconda3](https://hub.docker.com/r/continuumio/miniconda3) image but with the following modifications to work with QCaD content:
 * `build-essential` is installed so `gcc` is available to build certain python packages
 * `conda-forge` is added as a channel for obtaining packages
 * Workshop-required tools (listed below) are installed:
   * `qutip`
   * `qiskit`
   * `matplotlib`
   * `jupyter`
+* The image is built using *multistaging*, with the first image just for building and the second image just copying all the built packages from `pip` and `conda`
 * Launching the container immediately launches an instance of a `jupyter notebook` pointed towards the `home` folder which is mapped to the host directory the container was launched from.

 ## Usage